 The most significant risks related to PPP funds would be as follows:

-ensuring that appropriate documentation is maintained for forgiveness
+Ensuring that appropriate documentation is maintained for forgivenes

 Being prepared to defend the entity’s certification of need as this has come under scrutiny by the Small Business Administration (SBA), particularly if the entity is receiving other funding sources